DigitallyRefined/docker-wireguard-tunnel/example-tls-traefik.md

 # Example using Docker WireGuard Tunnel with Traefik

-[Traefik](https://traefik.io/) allows multiple Docker services to be served from a server with different domain names and can automatically provision TLS/HTTPS certificates via [Let's Encrypt](https://letsencrypt.org/) and a HTTP challenge.
+[Traefik](https://traefik.io/) can allow multiple Docker services to be served from a single server using different domain names and can automatically provision TLS/HTTPS certificates via [Let's Encrypt](https://letsencrypt.org/) and a HTTP challenge.

-This assumes that you have already setup subdomain DNS entries for your domain:
+This assumes that you have already setup subdomain DNS entries for your domain, for example:
 `wireguard-server.example.com`, `nginx.example.com` and `nginxdemos.example.com`

 ## Server